Multi-Turn Jailbreak Escalates Over Many Messages (Crescendo)

 Prevention

-- Re-inject condensed policy reminders into the message history every N turns for long sessions to counteract recency bias.
+• Re-inject condensed policy reminders into the history every N turns for long sessions to counteract recency bias.

-- Set a maximum session turn limit and require users to start a new session to continue, preventing unbounded context accumulation.
+• Set a maximum session turn limit and require users to start a new session, preventing unbounded context accumulation.
+Because Crescendo can succeed in under 5 turns, the cap is a backstop, not the primary defense.

-- Alert on sessions that contain both roleplay-establishment patterns and later policy-violating outputs — this combination is the highest-signal indicator.
+• Alert on sessions that contain both roleplay-establishment patterns and later policy-violating output — this combination is the highest-signal indicator.

-- Review flagged sessions with a human analyst weekly to identify new escalation patterns not yet covered by automated detection.
+• Review flagged sessions with a human analyst on a regular cadence to catch new escalation patterns automation has not yet learned.

-- Ensure session isolation is correct: every new user session begins with only the default system prompt and no conversation history from previous sessions.
+• Ensure session isolation is correct: every new user session begins with only the default system prompt and no history from previous sessions.

-- Test your session monitoring by running known multi-turn escalation sequences in a staging environment and verifying alerts fire before the violation turn.
+• Test your monitoring by running known multi-turn escalation sequences in staging and verifying alerts fire before the violation turn.

 FAQ

-Q: Can I prevent multi-turn escalation by simply telling the model “do not be manipulated over multiple turns”?
-A: Including this instruction helps somewhat — the model is aware of the pattern.
-But it is not a complete solution.
-A persuasive escalation can still succeed.
-Session-level monitoring and context resets are more reliable.
+Q: Can I prevent multi-turn escalation by just telling the model “do not be manipulated over multiple turns”?
+A: It helps a little — the model becomes aware of the pattern — but it is not a complete fix.
+Crescendo works precisely by getting the model to honor its own earlier replies, and a persuasive escalation can still succeed.
+Session-level monitoring and context resets are far more reliable than a single instruction.

-Q: Should I tell users when their session is being monitored for escalation patterns?
-A: For most consumer applications, disclosing that conversations are monitored for policy compliance (not necessarily specifically for this attack) is both legally advisable and builds trust.
-You do not need to describe the specific detection logic.
+Q: Should I tell users their session is being monitored for escalation?
+A: For most consumer applications, disclosing that conversations are monitored for policy compliance (not necessarily this specific attack) is legally advisable and builds trust.
+You do not need to publish the detection logic itself.